Workers Compensation Lawyers Cairns

-It is important to understand the difference been making a claim to WorkCover for statutory compensation and making a common law claim.
-The statutory benefits claim is accepted by WorkCover as a matter of course, except in exceptional circumstances.
+It is important to understand the difference between making a claim to WorkCover for statutory compensation and making a common law claim.
+The statutory benefits claim is accepted by WorkCover as a matter of course, unless there are exceptional circumstances

 In Cairns and the rest of Queensland, it is compulsory for all businesses to have workers compensation insurance through WorkCover.
-If you have been injured at work and make a claim, WorkCover will generally cover your medical expenses and help cover your wage for a limited period when you are unable to work.
+If you have been injured at work and make a claim, WorkCover will generally cover your medical expenses and help cover your wage for a limited period if you are unable to work.
 Even if the injury at work was the worker’s fault, every worker is entitled to claim through WorkCover.

 Statutory compensation benefits through WorkCover will usually pay you between 75% and 85% of your wage, depending on the amount of time you are unable to work.
 These benefits are only paid for a limited period.

 A “whole person impairment assessment” will be completed at the end of this period.
 This assessment is completed by a WorkCover doctor who reviews the nature and the extent of your injuries.
 They will also assess the impact the workplace injury may have had on you.
 This will help them evaluate and determine a percentage rating.
 Following this assessment, a Notice of Assessment will be issued which generally includes a statutory lump sum offer from WorkCover.

 It is important to note that if you accept this offer, you will be barred from proceeding with a common law compensation claim.

 Before you accept any offer, we advise you speak to a WorkCover lawyer in Cairns, call 07 4052 0700 to speak to one of our expert lawyers.